 Working with The British Museum

-i started sketching the magnificent British Museum portico by smirke, and observed how the fluted columns hide and reveal the windows behind them as you walk by.
+i went to the museum, and outside I started sketching the magnificent British Museum portico by smirke, and observed how the fluted columns hide and reveal the windows behind them as you walk by.

 Back in the studio at the RCA I made a number of paper trompe l' oiel columns and built a collage of photocopies of archive pictures from the museum, all against a black background.